 Your own business

 In case you discover entrepreneurial talents in yourself, you can consider starting your own business.
-Once you have a stable clientele, it should not be difficult to retain their custom when you become self-employed.
+Once you have a stable clientele, it should not be difficult to retain their customers when you become self-employed.
 This is not a business that requires substantial investments, so you can start with something small-scale and expand as you keep making progress.

 The beauty industry offers diverse opportunities for professional growth, skills development, and stable income.
 Whether you work for others or decide to be self-employed, you won’t make a mistake by choosing a beauty college major for your studies.
 This is especially true of those with natural talents for one of many professions available in the beauty industry.